 What Happens If I Want To Demolish Or Alter A Structure That Is Eligible To Become An Historic Landmark?

-If the HPAB feels that a structure is historically significant (qualifies for landmarking) and feels that the proposed action will destroy the significance, they may request that the Land Use Department delay issuing the permit for up to 180 days.
+If the HPAB feels that a structure is historically significant (qualifies for landmarking) and feels that the proposed action will destroy the significance, they may request that the Community Planning & Permitting Department delay issuing the permit for up to 180 days.
 This time period allows the property owner and the county staff to discuss alternatives to the destruction of an historic resource.
 If no solution for preserving the building(s) is reached within the 180 day period, the permit will be issued regardless of the historic preservation issues.
 However, if the applicant is going through another type of Land Use review (such as a site plan review, special review, etc), it could become a condition of that approval to retain the historic structure.

 Helpful Hints for Historic Buildings